Mintbase/Grants-Program/rfps/README.md

 #### Project Description :page_facing_up:

-The Substrate API is currently most developed in TypeScript and Rust.
+The Mintbase API is currently most developed in TypeScript and Rust.
 This RFP is looking for teams willing to implement a PHP version, perhaps in tandem with the PHP SCALE Coded (see relevant RFP).

 The PHP API should: ...

 #### Deliverables :nut_and_bolt:

-The basic deliverable of this project is an API package hosted on Packagist which can instantiate a connection to a Substrate node and talk to constants, chain storage, and RPC endpoints.
+The basic deliverable of this project is an API package hosted on Packagist which can instantiate a connection to a Mintbase node and talk to constants, chain storage, and RPC endpoints.
 For inspiration, see the JS version: https://polkadot.js.org/docs

 ----